VALORANT is a free-to-play 5v5 tactical shooter, and Riot opted to use paid cosmetic items in the game shop to keep the whole operation running.

 Riot Games is really known for creating amusing cosmetic items like skins in games like League of Legends.
 And VALORANT is no different.
-Since release Riot’s premium cosmetic team has released a lot of unique reactive skin bundles and 3 full battle passes.
+Since its release, Riot’s premium cosmetic team has released a lot of unique reactive skin bundles and 3 complete battle passes.

-Despite all the disagreement regarding the price of these skins, most in the community still believe these skins are actually really amusing but they are overpriced.
+Despite all the disagreement regarding the price of these skins, most in the community still believe they are actually really amusing, but they are overpriced.
 One fan decided to fix the pricing problem by using a neural network to emulate premium skins on top of the default skin.

-Therefore, this user got to use the singularity phantom without spending a dime on the game.
+Therefore, this user used the singularity phantom without spending a dime on the game.
 However, the main problem is that it is still computationally really intensive.
 And the visible square outline on top of the actual skin can be really distracting.